ValeriaKharchenko/social_network/README.md

 // https://github.com/ValeriaKharchenko/social_network

 ### BACKLOG [Questions&Suggestions]:
+    [ TO DO ]   1.
+Function to Intialize all loged in user data to store on login (posts,followers,groups,notifications,profile data, etc..)  +  Websocket.connect functionality
+    [ TO DO ]   2.
+Function to Revert all initialized user data data from store on logout  (posts,followers,groups,notifications,profile data, etc..)  +  Websocket.close functionality

     [ OPTIONAL ] 1.
 Some  quick popUp notification (when post is created or if wasn't successful) [ OPTIONAL ] 2.
 USER PROFILE - profile update tab, privacy button changeing back to public after leaving tab (needs to update to right state)
     [ OPTIONAL ] 3.
 SEARCHBAR - Fetching on every keystroke (put status there or into store )